You want smart political talk without the meltdowns?

 Imagine living with that every day.

-He saw poverty, abuse of power, he saw torture, he saw death.
+He saw poverty, abuse of power.

-He witnessed the behind the scenes dealings of top Middle Eastern leaders who made headlines around the world.
+He witnessed the behind-the-scenes dealings of top Middle Eastern leaders who made headlines around the world.

 He was trusted at the highest levels of Hamas.

-He participated in what they call entifada, and he was held captive deep inside Israel's most spared prison facility, and his dangerous choices and unlikely journey, you know, through all these places made him a traitor in the eyes of the people that he loves and gave him you know access to extraordinary secrets, and he wrote about it.
+And his dangerous choices and unlikely journey, you know, through all these places made him a traitor in the eyes of the people that he loves and gave him, you know, access to extraordinary secrets.

-Uh sir, welcome back to the program.
+Sir, welcome back to the program.

 Hi, Sean.